2. Keep watch

 Number of swim sites being monitored – existing, priority, future swim sites.

-|Status||Swimming Site||Manager||Water Quality Monitoring||Results of monitoring|
+|Status||Swimming Site||Manager||Water Quality Monitoring||Classification of sites

 |Existing||Cabarita Park beach||City of Canada Bay||Beachwatch||Grading Good*|